 "Benefits Hydrates and Brightens.
 Lightweight eye cream is clinically proven to visibly lighten dark circles by 30% in 12 weeks.
 Instantly brightens all skin tones.
 Ophthalmologist tested.
 Cooling metal tip helps massage away puffs."

 It is more cream based but still very light.
 The product is also skin toned for some reasons, though it is not like a concealer of sorts.
 It's much nicer than the RepairWear.
-A bonus point for me too is the meal tip, which acts as a massager to help with better absorption.
+A bonus point for me too is the metal tip, which acts as a massager to help with better absorption.
 I was more keen to this one as I could feel my skin hydrated very quickly.
 However it's really expensive (70 bucks omg) so I was contemplating if it'll be worth it.
 I know, technically it's free since I'm redeeming credits for it but what if I wanna buy again?
 Will I be able to afford it?

 In the end I asked for a sample to test it out first.
 Hoping it'll be my holy grail for dark circles.
 Oh did I mention, the staff is a little judgemental too haha When I asked for a sample she reacted like I've exploited her like an aunty trying to be cheapskate ): She even tried to explain to me that she can't give me much cause it's expensive.
 And I'm like "Err it's fine, I don't need a lot.
 I really just want to test it out." x_x It was quite awks.
 Well at least I got it anyway, and get to test it.